royw/appimage-updater/docs/test-coverage-improvements.md

 ## Test Isolation Issue Resolution

 ### Problem

 Three e2e tests were failing when running the full test suite with coverage (`task test:coverage`) due to test isolation issues:

 - `test_add_github_repository_modern`
 - `test_add_path_expansion_modern`
 - `test_pattern_matching_with_suffixes`

 ### Root Cause

 When running the complete test suite (unit + functional + integration + e2e), httpx.AsyncClient mocking from earlier tests interfered with the e2e tests' own mocking attempts.

 ### Solution

 Marked the affected tests with `@pytest.mark.xfail` to document the known isolation issue.
 These tests:

-- ✅ Pass when run individually
+- PASS Pass when run individually
-- ✅ Pass when run in their own e2e suite (`task test:e2e`)
+- PASS Pass when run in their own e2e suite (`task test:e2e`)
-- ⚠️ Fail only when running the full suite with coverage due to global state pollution
+- WARNING Fail only when running the full suite with coverage due to global state pollution

 ### Verification

 ```bash
 # Full suite with coverage - all pass
 task test:coverage